Meet Our Judges

 Jon has an HBA degree (with distinction) from the Richard Ivey School of Business.

-Principal, Strategic Investments and Women in Technology Venture Fund
+Partner, Women in Technology Venture Fund

 Kim has over 10 years of experience in the financial sector and worked in private equity investing in New York and Toronto.
 She began her career in both the investment banking and merchant banking divisions at Goldman Sachs in New York.